How do I add a moderated assignment to be graded by multiple reviewers?

 - Moderated grading is currently a course opt-in feature.
 To enable this feature, learn how to manage feature options in the course features lesson.

-- Moderated assignments are automatically muted in the Gradebook until grades are posted.
+- Moderated assignments are automatically muted or hidden in the Gradebook until grades are posted.

 - Moderated assignments are not supported with Peer Review assignments.